Performance Breakdown

 Another feature worth noting is the Dynamic Load Sensor (or DLS).
 This sensor continually monitors the load on the brush roll and automatically increases suction when it detects increased brush resistance.

-This means that the motor runs at a certain speed on normal load, but when there is more resistance (e.g., on carpet), the sensor fires a signal to the motor to increase the RPM, thus raising airflow.
+This means that the motor runs at a certain speed under normal load, but when there is more resistance (e.g., on carpet), the sensor sends a signal to the motor to increase the RPM, thereby raising airflow.

 Take note that the DLS sensor is only active in the middle (or auto) setting.
-In essence, the V11 has six different power settings with the torque drive attached.
+In essence, the V11 features six distinct power settings when the torque drive is attached.

 Attachments and Tools

-Not only will the V11 clean floors, but it also usable as a handheld thanks to the removable wand and interchangeable tools.
+Not only can the V11 clean floors, but it can also be used as a handheld device thanks to its removable wand and interchangeable tools.

 These are the tools that come with the V11 Torque Drive:

-2. Soft dusting brush: This is an oval brush tool with soft bristles that work great for cleaning more delicate areas like curtains and lampshades.
+- Soft dusting brush: This oval brush with soft bristles is ideal for cleaning delicate areas such as curtains and lampshades.

-4. Combination tool: It’s a two-in-one attachment that has an upholstery and brush tool.
+- Combination tool: It’s a two-in-one attachment with an upholstery tool and a brush tool.

-5. Stubborn dirt brush: It’s another oval tool with stiffer bristles for cleaning stubborn stuff like pet hair on low pile carpet or fabric upholstery.
+- Stubborn dirt brush: It’s another oval tool with stiffer bristles for cleaning stubborn stuff like pet hair on low-pile carpet or fabric upholstery.

-6. Wand storage clip: a utensil that you clip on the wand for storing two extra attachments.
+- Wand storage clip: a clip you attach to the wand to store two extra attachments.

-7. Docking station: It’s a wall-mountable contraption for storing the V11 in a vertical position to save space.
+- Docking station: It’s a wall-mountable device for storing the V11 vertically to save space.

 The V11 Torque Drive does not have the fluffy attachment, and this option isn’t available.
 The Fluffy or Absolute versions are only available in the European and Asian markets.
 However, if you want to use the soft roller (or fluffy) tool, the V10’s fluffy device is compatible with the V11.